dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

   There is no limit to the number of node columns.
 - Within one list, i.e. Excel sheet, all nodes must be translated into the same languages.

-  Incorrect, node 1 is missing the English translation.
+  Incorrect, `Node 1` is missing the English translation.

   ![img-excel2json-list-translation-incorrect.png](../docs/assets/images/img-excel2json-list-translation-incorrect.png)

 - The use of language does not have to be consistent across all lists.
   For example, it is correct if "list1" is translated into English and German, but "list2" is only translated into English.